adaptris/interlok-docs-legacy/pages/advanced/advanced-sonic-container.md

 deployment-parameters.impl=STRICT_WITH_LOGGING
 ```

-This will allow variables in your adapter.xml to be resolved from xinclude, a file called environment.properties, Java system properties, environment variables and Sonic deployment parameters.
+This will allow variables in your adapter.xml to be resolved from xinclude, a file called environment.properties, Java system properties, environment variables and Sonic deployment parameters, in that order; _variableSubstitution,xinclude,systemProperties,environmentVariables_ will require additional jars, consult the [pre-processors documentation](./advanced-configuration-pre-processors.html) for more information.

 ## Native Library support ##